Jcabs129/Face-Detection-And-Censorship/README.md

 <h3>Structure</h3>
-* Write a funciton that will populate a users video
+* Write a funciton that will populate a users video/
-* Size the canvas to be the same size as the video
+* Size the canvas to be the same size as the video/
-* Ask the browser when the next animation frame is, and tell it to run detect
+* Ask the browser when the next animation frame is, and tell it to run detect/
-* destructuring the properties {width, height, top, left} within the method '.boundingBox'
+* destructuring the properties {width, height, top, left} within the method '.boundingBox'/

 <h3>Setup</h3>